Limits on forming coreless terrestrial worlds in the TRAPPIST-1 system: Discussion

 \section{Discussion}

 Whether or not FeO cores would actually form from silicate melts early in planet histories remains an open question for planet masses $>$ 3.5 M$_\oplus$.
 The current experimental constraints and thermodynamic model show the asymptotical trend of O partitioning towards a fully oxidised core (Fig. \ref{fig:O_model}).
-This may allow for a coreless scenario \citep{ElkinsTanton2008} at higher P-T conditions within more massive planets.
+It appears to be unlikely that there exists a coreless scenario at higher P-T conditions within more massive Earth-like planets, which is different from the water-rich scenario proposed by \cite{ElkinsTanton2008} .
 To verify whether FeO can differentiate to form a core or not, new high-pressure experiments under expanded P–T–composition space would be necessary in the future (see Luo et al. in prep.).
 If verified, experimentally or theoretically, the predicted FeO core, existing when M\textsubscript{P} $>$ 3.5 M$_\oplus$(Fig. \ref{fig:P_FeO}), could readily become miscible with silicate melts, potentially refuting the conventional assumption that interiors of large rocky planets have to differentiate into a layered structure.

 Similarly, based on mixing properties in the binary MgSiO$_3$–Fe (in fact MgO–Fe), MgSiO$_3$–H$_2$, and Fe-H$_2$ systems, \cite{young2025} concluded that MgSiO$_3$, Fe, and H$_2$ become fully miscible in deep interiors of molten cores (anything beneath the outer envelope, i.e. including silicate mantles and metallic cores) of sub-Neptunes or their super-Earth descendants.
 Considering the enhanced oxygen partitioning at high P-T conditions, FeO instead of pure Fe, is a more likely end-member and may enable full miscibility at even shallower depths.